Attack on Pearl Harbor: Debate on the failure of American intelligence

 The theory that the Americans were warned in advance, however, is supported by statements made by Dick Ellis, a British-Australian intelligence officer for MI6 who helped William J. Donovan set up the Office of Strategic Services.
 Ellis was deputy to William Stephenson at British Security Co-ordination.
-In Jesse Fink's 2023 biography of Ellis, The Eagle in the Mirror, Ellis is quoted as saying: "[Stephenson] was convinced from the information that was reaching him that this attack was imminent, and through Jimmy Roosevelt, President Roosevelt's son, he passed this information to the President.
-Now whether the President at that time had other information which corroborated this... it's impossible to say."
+In Jesse Fink's 2023 biography of Ellis, The Eagle in the Mirror, Ellis is quoted as saying: "[Stephenson] was convinced from the information that was reaching him that this attack was imminent, and through Jimmy Roosevelt, President Roosevelt's son, he passed this information to the president.
+Now whether the president at that time had other information which corroborated this... it's impossible to say."

 The US Navy's "Washington chief" during the Pearl Harbor attack was Admiral Harold R. Stark, who was the Chief of Naval Operations.
-While Admiral Kimmel commanded the Pacific Fleet at Pearl Harbor, Admiral Stark was his superior in Washington and was found to be responsible for failing to adequately advise Kimmel of the critical situation prior to the attack.